UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

 The supported Libraries are as follows:
  - Arm Performance Libraries : `ARMPL`
  - Intel OneMKL : `ONEMKL`
+   - Requires the use of an additional `MKLROOT` make option specifying the root directory of the oneMKL Library.
  <!-- - AMD Optimizing CPU libraries : `AOCL` -->
  <!-- - OpenBLAS : `OPENBLAS` -->